 The Anaesthetic medications and other methods that are used in operating rooms ALSO prevent you from making reflexive movements during surgery.
 The ability to help ensure stillness within the body, whilst maintaining other important bodily functions, is extremely important for patient safety during surgical procedures.

-General anesthesia usually uses a combination of medications, that are injected through your veins using a cannula/needle and/or inhaled through a breathing mask.
+General anaesthesia usually uses a combination of medications.
+These are injected through your veins using a cannula/needle and/or inhaled through a breathing mask.
 It renders the body into a state of general stillness.
-Including a lack of reflexive movement, a lack of physical sensations of discomfort and pain, and yet maintains important bodily functions until it’s time for the surgery to end.
+Including a lack of reflexive movement, a lack of physical sensations of discomfort and pain, and yet maintaining important bodily functions until it’s time for the surgery to end.
 At this stage medicines that are helping the body to ‘go deep’ and ‘relax’ are stopped and the body slowly returns to its normal state.

 Is General Anesthesia the same as being “put to sleep”?

 - No, although doctors are often heard using the phrase ‘put to sleep’ it is not actually like going to sleep

 - General Anesthesia is different and more significant than just a deeper type of nighttime sleep.